vicdxxx/ControlNet-involved-Weed-Detection/README.md

 ## Contents

 1) The ControlNet-added Stable Diffusion code used for generated synthetci images.
+Modified from https://github.com/lllyasviel/ControlNet
 2) The YOLOv8 code used for training the weed detection model.
+Modified from https://github.com/ultralytics/ultralytics